 Each bidder shall submit one proposal on an "all or none" basis for a series of the Bonds.
-Each proposal must specify the amount bid for such series of the Bonds (not less than 100% of the aggregate principal amount of such series of the Bonds and, for the Refunding Bonds, not greater than 110% of the aggregate principal amount of the Refunding Bonds) and must specify in multiples of one-eighth ( $^{1}/{8}$ ) or one-twentieth ( $^{1}/{20}$ ) of one percent (1%) the rate or rates of interest per annum which such series of the Bonds are to bear but shall not specify (a) more than one interest rate for any Bonds of the same series having the same maturity, (b) a zero rate of interest, (c) any interest rate for any Bonds which exceeds the interest rate stated in such proposal for any other Bonds in such series by more than three percent (3%), or (d) for maturities 2024 through 2033, inclusive, of the Public Improvement Bonds, no interest rate may be bid that is lower than the interest rate in the immediately preceding year (i.e., interest rates must ascend or remain level on a year-to-year basis from a base year of 2023).
+Each proposal must specify the amount bid for such series of the Bonds (not less than 100% of the aggregate principal amount of such series of the Bonds and, for the Refunding Bonds, not greater than 110% of the aggregate principal amount of the Refunding Bonds) and must specify in multiples of one-eighth (1/8) or one-twentieth (1/20) of one percent (1%) the rate or rates of interest per annum which such series of the Bonds are to bear but shall not specify (a) more than one interest rate for any Bonds of the same series having the same maturity, (b) a zero rate of interest, (c) any interest rate for any Bonds which exceeds the interest rate stated in such proposal for any other Bonds in such series by more than three percent (3%), or (d) for maturities 2025 through 2034, inclusive, of the Public Improvement Bonds, and for maturities 2025 through 2027, inclusive, of the Refunding Bonds, no interest rate may be bid that is lower than the interest rate in the immediately preceding year (i.e., interest rates must ascend or remain level on a year-to-year basis from a base year of 2024).